jkaewprateep/javascripts_backenddeveloper_notes/README.md

 ## 🧸💬 Login

 🐑💬 ➰ Login methods with the same clientID or different expected clientID depend on the method of use because of application need ```hash item number``` of a ```unique number``` for input as one of the authentication parameters, login API works on this in the ```background processes``` by ```communicationID```, ```UUID```, ```database login time``` and etc. In some attention logins, they had different clientID but the use of passwords was generated during the negotiation process by manual call ```onetime password``` . </br>
+🦭💬 There are multiple authentication libraries used for authentication with different standards can settings such as ```jwt``` as in this project, we use both ```wildcards standards``` and web secure communication encryption and ```stage communication technology``` for communication to save the number of requests and security. </br>

 <p align="center" width="100%">
     <img width="30%" src="https://github.com/jkaewprateep/javascripts_backenddeveloper_notes/blob/main/7-login.png">